Laikipia Wilderness: Our full report

 Laikipia Wilderness opened in 2012 on the Ol Doinyo Lemboro Ranch about 2 hours drive north of Nanyuki.

-The camp has six spacious tents and is supported by a small team of excellent staff.
-It specialises in game walks as much as game drives.The camp's central areas consist of a large lounge/dining tent (the “mess") with cane furniture and a small library of reading material, leading out to a raised, deck area where breakfast and lunch are usually eaten, with the guests, owner-managers and guides eating together.
+The camp has now split into three divisions: Main Camp, River Camp, and Palm Camp - all spaciously spread to offer an intimate safari experience supported by a small team of excellent staff.
+It specialises in game walks as much as game drives, with fly-fishing, mountain biking, and river rafting and swimming also available.Main camp's central areas consist of a large lounge/dining tent (the “mess") with cane furniture and a small library of reading material, leading out to a raised deck area where breakfast, lunch, and afternoon tea normally takes place.
+Dining is typically communal unless there are distinct groups, with the guides and camp managers joining guests.

 Behind the very simple kitchen and back-of-house area, a nearby rocky bluff looks north across the Ewaso Narok river (which flows north to join the Ewaso Nyiro a few miles downstream), and on this beautiful vantage point you'll often have sundowners or dinners around the fire.

 There's a deliberately basic infrastructure at Laikipia Wilderness that keeps it all very real, and very “bush".
 There's been virtually no landscaping of the camp area, so the narrow footpaths between the mess and the guest tents lead through natural scrub.
 It's a largely natural environment, welcoming to the local wildlife.
-You will certainly see dik-diks in camp and may well have cause to be grateful for the the night-time askari who ensures that the local buffalos and leopards don't become too comfortable here.
+You will certainly see dik-diks in camp and may well have cause to be grateful for the night-time askari who ensures that the local buffalos and leopards don't become too comfortable here.

-Animal “hosts" at camp include four friendly dogs.
+Animal “hosts" at camp include three friendly dogs.
 The dogs sometimes accompany game drives and walks and seem to have a calming effect on wild dog packs.
 They can be rumbustious and very playful, so guests need to have a positive attitude to man's best friend.
 The whole camp has a very relaxed feel, as if you were staying with friends at their makeshift rural homestead.

-The typical driving style of the guides means you can make rapid progress through the bush – the typically ultra-cautious driver/guide's manner behind the wheel might be a bit slow in the fast-moving world of wild dog packs.
+The typical driving style of the guides means you can make rapid progress through the bush, with game drives often taking place along the ranch's riverbanks where leopard sightings are comparatively frequent – the typically ultra-cautious driver/guide's manner behind the wheel might be a bit slow in the fast-moving world of wild dog packs and melanisitic leopard cubs.
 With no other camps or visitors across miles of rocky bush, you can go wherever your guide thinks he or she can drive – and then, when the vehicle can go no further, you get out and walk on, briefed in advance to follow the safety rules.
 This makes for an unusually robust approach to game viewing: you need to be prepared with suitable footwear for getting out of the vehicle at a moment's notice when your guide or spotter sees something interesting (and possibly getting back in again just as quickly).
 It's an approach to safaris that is a far cry from the slow and gentle style that is particularly common in small camps in the Mara.
-When tracking the dogs, you need to be prepared to acquire the odd bruise and knock along the way.
+When tracking the dogs and cats, you need to be prepared to acquire the odd bruise and knock along the way.

 The rewards of this rather rough and ready style include good opportunities to see the area's wild dogs.
 While the population was seriously reduced in 2017 following an outbreak of canine distemper which wiped out one of the two packs in this area, the other pack stabilised and numbers are increasing, and over the course of 2019-2021 two packs once again began denning in the district.